 State of Washington Classified Job Specification

 This is the entry level of the series.
-Determines and/or maintains financial eligibility for public assistance (cash, food, medical, and child care) recipients using multiple automated eligibility, case maintenance or workflow systems.
-Conducts interviews to determine or redetermine eligibility for a variety of financial, medical, food and child care benefit programs.
+Determines and/or maintains financial eligibility for public assistance benefit (cash, financial, food, medical, and childcare and/or long/term care services and support) recipients using multiple automated eligibility, case maintenance or workflow systems.
+Conducts interviews to determine or re-determine eligibility for a variety of financial, medical, food and child care public benefit programs.
 Processes changes in client circumstances, implements Federal and State regulations and determines the effect on the continuing eligibility of clients.

 Reads and interprets Washington Administrative Code and procedural manuals; obtains and reviews necessary data, documentation, and verification for each program of assistance as it relates to the recipients' specific circumstances; explains program requirements and services available; refers clients to both mandatory and optional services and to other agencies as required;

-Detects discrepancies and clarifies data through telephone inquiries, correspondence, and interviews; recognizes and recomputes incorrect payments of grants, food benefits, medical, child care assistance and establishes overpayments;
+Detects discrepancies and clarifies data through telephone inquiries, correspondence, and interviews; recognizes and re-computes incorrect payments of grants, food benefits, medical assistance, child care assistance, and long-term services and supports, and establishes overpayments and underpayments;

-Works within time frames and deadlines which are dictated by program requirements;
+Works within timeframes and deadlines which are dictated by program requirements and adheres to performance measures set by the agency;

 Conducts intensive interviews to determine initial eligibility for financial, medical, or food benefits;